sagarneeli/coding-challenges/README.md

 # Coding Problems

-Here you can find notebooks with [solutions](#Solutions) for various challenges that focus on algorithms and data structures found in coding interviews.
+Here you can find [solutions](#Solutions) for various challenges that focus on algorithms and data structures found in coding interviews.

 Each challenge has one or more reference solutions that are:
 - Fully functional
 - Unit tested
 - Easy-to-understand

-Notebooks also detail:
+Solutions also detail:
 - Constraints
 - Test cases
 - Algorithms